JaimeGensler/thyseus/README.md

 expressive, type-driven API and includes many features out of the box,
 including:

--   Hassle-free multithreading.
-Don't worry about scheduling, Mutexes, or workers - just write your systems and let Thyseus take care of the rest.
+-   Boilerplate-free multithreading.
+Don't worry about setting up event listeners - just export some functions and let Thyseus take care of the rest.
 -   A **safety-first** approach.
 No `eval`, `new Function()`, or creating workers from blobs - Thyseus leverages recent additions to the language and a little bit of ✨ magic ✨ to do what it needs to, and **_will never use unsafe code_**.
 -   Archetypal storage for lean memory use and cache-friendly iteration.
--   Complex queries with `Optional`, `With`, `Without`, `And`, and `Or` filters.
+-   Complex queries with `And`, `Or`, `With`, `Without` filters.
+-   First class support for Resources (singletons) and Events.
 -   Deeply customizable execution logic for easy handling of patterns like fixed updates.